AYCHL/AYCHL.github.io/README.md

 </table>

 <!--
- i) Download the programm unzip and paste folder proxior in to /var/www/ <br/>
+ i) Download the programm unzip and paste folder aychl in to /var/www/ <br/>
-ii) Open the terminal and run chmod -R 777 /var/www/proxior <br/>
+ii) Open the terminal and run chmod -R 777 /var/www/aychl <br/>
-iii) Open the terminal ang go to /var/www/proxior/ssl path </br>
+iii) Open the terminal ang go to /var/www/aychl/ssl path </br>
      This path run the command mkcert -install </br>
      After install run the this comand for create ssl keys for lan network </br> (This ssl keys stop all https connections in aln for (emails and social media) services </br>